-SAS, SAS/IntrNet, SAS/GRAPH, SAS/JTunnel, SAS/JConnect, SAS/SHARENET are trademarks or registered trademarks of SAS Institute Inc. in the USA and other Countries. ® indicates USA registration.
+SAS, SAS/IntrNet,SAS/GRAPH, SAS/SHARENET are registered trademarks of SAS Institute Inc. in the USA and other Countries. ® indicates USA registration.

 Java is a trademark of Sun Microsystems Inc.

 Resources and References

 The best source for information on using SAS with Java applets and with the Internet in general are the SAS Institute World Wide Web pages.
 These include: